 Participant Annual Savings

 Table 7 reports the average annual reported gross energy savings of the end-user survey respondents, the adjusted gross energy savings after applying a realization rate, and the corresponding energy bill savings resulting from the adjusted gross energy savings.
 The study applied realization rates obtained from the R1983 HES / HES&IE Impact and Process Evaluation Study to adjust the gross energy savings.
 HES participants had similar savings to HES-IE participants with an overall average of 23.3 MMBtu in savings or $184.94 in bill savings.

-Table 8
+Table 8 calculates the share of total respondent adjusted gross savings for by measure and program.
+For HES, air sealing consisted of 17% of overall savings compared to 83% for insulation.
+Insulation also made up most of the savings for HES-IE respondents at 89% compared to 11% of savings from air sealing.
+The study used these percentages to break out NEI values for air sealing-only and insulation-only installations for each program.

 Table 7: Average Annual Participant Savings for Air Sealing and Insulation